A lot of people have been asking me: “What did you do in Chiang Mai?” “Are you on holiday or what? Why does it take so long?” and blah blah blah.

-Before we got there, we had zero idea about what’s in there.
-The only thing that came across my mind is Wat (temple).
+Before we got there, we had zero ideas about what’s in there.
+The only thing that came to my mind is Wat (temple).
 I did try browsing some, but still, found nothing.
-Turned out, this city is packed with what people call as “Digital Nomads”, or simply people who move from one place to another while working remotely – away from office.
+Turned out, this city is packed with what people call as “Digital Nomads”, or simply people who move from one place to another while working remotely – away from the office.

 We don’t need to wait for lunch time just to have our lunch.
 It sounds simple, but in the office, we have to wait until 11.30 am sharp to have our crappy lunch box.
 We can’t really go anywhere near to get some other food because of the traffic.
 It really bothers me and affects my mood for the day.

 In Chiang Mai, we eat when we feel hungry.
-We can easily get several cups of good coffee everyday, instead of those crappy coffee available in the office.
+We can easily get several cups of good coffee every day, instead of that crappy coffee available in the office.
 In short, we got a much much better quality of life.
 It’s just… incredible.

 Now let’s talk about work – our big main issue.

 If we don’t get to work, we won’t have enough money to travel.
 But if we travel a lot, we might leave our work behind.
 And that won’t work either.
 It’s just silly that at then end, that we would spend all the money we earn on a short expensive holiday at the end of the year.
 It’s silly, really.